 Our By-Law No. 2 was amended at a shareholder's meeting held on August 15, 2013 to include provisions requiring advance notice for any nominations of directors by shareholders, which are described further in our most recent information circular.
-By-Law No. 2 was further amended by our directors at a meeting held on April 21, 2020, to: 1) allow for internet voting and holding shareholder meetings by electronic means; 2) increase the quorum necessary for a shareholder meeting from two persons present in person or by proxy representing 10% of the issued and outstanding Common Shares, to two persons present in person or by proxy representing 25% of the issued and outstanding Common Shares; 3) remove the power of the chair of the shareholder meeting to have a casting vote; and 4) allow an extension to the deadline to submit advance notice of proposed nominees for elections as directors where the applicable meeting is delayed or postponed.
-These amendments to By-Law No. 2 have been submitted to our shareholders to vote at the 2020 AGM.
-We have also submitted a proposal to our shareholders to amend our Articles to permit shareholder meetings to be held outside of Alberta, which will be voted on at the 2020 AGM.
+By-Law No. 2 was further amended at the 2020 AGM to: 1) allow for internet voting and holding shareholder meetings by electronic means; 2) increase the quorum necessary for a shareholder meeting from two persons present in person or by proxy representing 10% of the issued and outstanding Common Shares, to two persons present in person or by proxy representing 25% of the issued and outstanding Common Shares; 3) remove the power of the chair of the shareholder meeting to have a casting vote; and 4) allow an extension to the deadline to submit advance notice of proposed nominees for elections as directors where the applicable meeting is delayed or postponed.
+Our Articles were also amended at the 2020 AGM to permit shareholder meetings to be held outside of Alberta.